benchmark-urbanism/cityseer-api/docs/util/graphs.md

 </FuncElement>

 <FuncHeading>Returns</FuncHeading>

 <FuncElement name="graph" type="nx.Graph">

 A dual representation `networkX` graph.
 The new dual nodes will have `x` and `y` node attributes corresponding to the mid-points of the original primal edges.

 If `live` node attributes were provided, then the `live` attribute for the new dual nodes will be set to `True` if either or both of the adjacent primal nodes were set to `live=True`.
 Otherwise, all dual nodes wil be set to `live=True`.

-The primal `geom` edge attributes will be split and welded to form the new dual `geom` edge attributes, from which the `length` and angular `impedance` edge attributes will be set.
+The primal `geom` edge attributes will be split and welded to form the new dual `geom` edge attributes.
 A `parent_primal_node` edge attribute will be added, corresponding to the node identifier of the primal graph.

 </FuncElement>